 - Nothing in this agreement shall limit the authority of the board to grant to the principal such special leave, whether with or without pay, as the board considers appropriate to enable the principal to undertake professional development.
 The board shall have regard to the need to ensure that the principal receives professional development appropriate to the requirements of the position.

-5.8.1 Where specifically approved in this agreement traveling time with pay for a period of up to seven days (exclusive of public holidays) may be granted subject to the following conditions:
+5.8.1 Where specifically approved in this agreement travelling time with pay for a period of up to seven days (exclusive of public holidays) may be granted subject to the following conditions:

-- Leave for traveling can only be granted if the principal is required to travel when the school is open;
+- Leave for travelling can only be granted if the principal is required to travel when the school is open;

 - The quickest and most direct means of travel shall be used;

-- No traveling time is granted for a journey that is preceded by leave without pay or for a return journey that is followed by a period of leave without pay.
+- No travelling time is granted for a journey that is preceded by leave without pay or for a return journey that is followed by a period of leave without pay.

 5.9 Leave Records